jthack/PIPE/README.md

 The problem is that it's easy to miss all the ways untrusted input can be consumed by an AI system, and it's easy to overlook how a feature can be used to impact security.

-_*Note: Technically for deception risks, only Untrusted Input is requied._
+_*Note: Technically for deception risks, only Untrusted Input is required._

 Impactful functionality can be broken down into two major risk categories: